Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 If there are too many elements D3 removes the extra elements.
 On any update elements may be leaving the DOM, existing elements may change values, and extra elements may be removed from the DOM.

-Sometime you will want to control what happens to these elements that created, updated, or removed.
+Sometimes you will want to control what happens to these elements that created, updated, or removed.
 For example you might want to:

 - Style the newly added data element
 - Animate new, updated, or exiting elements.